|Founded||Founded in or near South Lawndale: Little Village|

 On Superbowl Sunday on January 25, 1981, Alfonso Ayala decided to watch the Superbowl at Bonnie’s Tavern located at 2701 S. Karlov Ave which is at the intersection of 27th and Karlov, that afternoon two black males were spotted standing around on that corner after they pulled up in their car.
 The men were just hanging around the corner which caused suspicion by a resident that asked them what they were doing there according to court documents.
 The men questioned the two of them because two black men hanging out in a Mexican neighborhood was odd as these two stuck out like a sore thumb.
 According to the court documents the two black males entered Bonnie’s Tavern through different doors, one through the side door and one through the front door, one of the men was Clayton Rockman who asked the bar tender where the bathroom was, a very short time later Rockman and the other man started shooting as they gunned down Alfonso Ayala then fled out the side door.
 Rockman was later arrested and convicted of the murder; he is still in prison for the crime (People vs. Rockman, 1986).

-It was said that the Latin Kings killed Ayala; however, the two black males that committed the murder were not members of the Latin Kings and were not known in the neighborhood, this proves that these two were likely hired to kill Ayala, maybe it was high ranking Latin Kings that hired these two men, whatever the case is it seems like the shooters had no personal beef with Ayala or even knew him so someone paid these men to kill him.
+It was said that the Latin Kings killed Ayala; however, the two black males that committed the murder were not members of the Latin Kings and were not known in the neighborhood, this proves that these two were likely hired to kill Ayala, maybe it was high ranking Latin Kings that hired these two men, whatever the case is it seems like the shooters had no personal beef with Ayala or even knew him so someone paid these men to kill him or perhaps it was a favor from within the People nation alliance.
 Rockman has been trying to get his conviction overturned since 1983, but even if he did not do it, several witnesses say two African American males were seen fleeing the tavern after the shooting.

 Even if the Latin Kings did hire someone to kill Ayala or not, Two Six leader and son of Alfonso Ayala David Ayala was infuriated and a reward was offered in the amount of $500 to any Two Six that killed a Latin King, right after that offer Little Village experienced a record high amount of murders in Little Village (Wounded City, Vargas P.18).
 Also in 1981, David Ayala was able to purchase his very own home in the suburb of Westchester, IL so he could be near his mother.
 It was indeed shocking that a young 18 year old gang leader had the money to buy his own $160,000 home with a swimming pool and Buick Electra with personalized plates that read “El Hefe,” but drug sales helped make that happen along with I could imagine money his father may have left him.
 Under “EL Hefe” not only did Two Six gun down several Latin Kings but also Two Six was bringing in more money than ever.